 Will my subscription always be canceled 100% of the time using this feature?
 Probably not, but I bet that in most cases it will work, and it saves valuable time.

-Now that we better understand how TruBill works and what sort of features they provide, it’s time to play devil’s advocate.
+Now that we’ve come to an understanding of how TrueBill functions and what sort of features they provide, it’s time to play devil’s advocate.
 There is a popular saying, if you are not being charged for a product, then YOU are the product.
 I’m sure that inevitably, we will also become the product.
-What I mean by that is that with time, when TruBill decides to monetize their platform, they will likely run advertisements that will ask if you want to apply to a new credit card, or sign up for a new bank account etc. If you’re a user of Mint.com, then I’m sure you know what I mean.
-Now that’s not to say that you shouldn’t sign up because you may see advertisements, but that I want everyone to understand how services such as this one plan to make money.
+What time, if and when TrueBill decides to monetize their platform, they will likely run advertisements that will ask if you want to apply to a new credit card, or sign up for a new bank account, etc. If you’re a user of Mint.com, then I’m sure you understand this concept firsthand.
+Now that’s not to say that you shouldn’t sign up because you may see advertisements, but there should be understanding regarding how services such as this one intend to monetize upon growth.
 What do you do when they plan to show these advertisements?
 Simply ignore them if they don’t interest you.

-To end this review, I want to say that I am NOT affiliated with TruBill in anyway.
-I am NOT being compensated by TruBill in anyway for this post.
+To end this review, I want to say that I am NOT affiliated with TrueBill in anyway.
+I am NOT being compensated by TrueBill in anyway for this post.
 Even moreso, they never reached out to me and very likely don’t even know about my website.
-The only reason why I am wholeheartedly recommending their service is because of the value it provides to the every day consumer.
+The only reason why I am wholeheartedly recommending their service is because of the value it provides to the everyday consumer.